 There is always something thrilling about spectacular religious buildings.
 Whether it is the famous spire church in Reykjavik Iceland, or the often flooded St. Marks Basilica in Venice.
 But the Temppeliaukio rock church in Helsinki is something truly unique.
 Temppeliaukio has been dug from the Helsinki bedrock and built with a combination of copper, rock, and concrete to create a truly magical destination.

-The Helsinki rock church is famous for it’s incredible natural lighting, and unbelievable acoustics that make it a popular destination for concerts.
+The Helsinki rock church is famous for its incredible natural lighting, and unbelievable acoustics that makes it a popular destination for concerts.
 It’s this combination of engineering and artistry that makes the Temmpeliaukio church one of the most popular attractions in Helsinki.

 5. Explore Old Market Hall

 Located near the Helsinki Pier, the Helsinki indoor market is a popular destination for those looking to find excellent food, produce, and trinkets but also get an escape from the outdoors.
 The arched front of this historic 1889 building reminded us of waterfront buildings that we saw during our visit to Bergen, Norway.
 The lush wood interior gave the interior a visual warmth that matched the heated air.